jarrettmeyer/jarrettmeyer.github.io/_posts/2018-06-12-javascript-visualizations-in-spotfire.md

 ---
 title: "JavaScript Visualization in Spotfire"
 layout: post
 date: 2018-06-12
 tags: d3js spotfire
+description:
+thumbnail: /assets/images/javascript-logo.svg
 ---

 [Tibco Spotfire](https://spotfire.tibco.com/) (version 7.10) has a very powerful JavaScript visualization library.
 In fact, you can write your charts with any existing JavaScript library - [D3.js](https://d3js.org/), [Google Charts](https://developers.google.com/chart/), [Chart.js](http://www.chartjs.org/), etc. - and have all of the functionality of both Spotfire and your library of choice.
 There are a few tricks you'll need to learn to get everything to work, through.